cf73/humanity/content/collections/articles/clarity-in-the-mid-east.md

     content:
       -
         type: text
-        text: 'Aspirations of democracy are forever rife in the Middle East, from Iran to Palestine to Israel.
-Yet year after year, the world is left with a confusing patchwork of violence, that paint that are of the globe as consistently unmanageable and violent. '
+        text: 'Aspirations of democracy forever fuel the heartbeat of a vast majority of people throughout the Middle East.
+Yet year after year after year, a farrago of violence makes us believe these ancient lands are antithetical to peace. '
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'What is the solution? '
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'Tom Friedman has been a wise observer of this part of the world for forty years.
-His latest column is irresistibly sensible about how the people of Iran and Palestine and Israel can work their way to a peaceful future. '
+        text: 'American journalist Tom Friedman has been a wise observer of this part of the world for forty years.
+His latest column (4/16/24) is irresistibly sensible about how the people of Iran and Palestine and Israel might well find the lasting peace so many yearn for. '
 article_text:
   -
     type: paragraph